 The author of “Puppy Training in 7 Easy Steps” is the CEO of the Zoom Room, which uses positive reinforcement dog training and has locations across the U.S. The book offers methods that help you understand your puppy’s body language and behavior, which means you’ll be able to figure out why they’re acting a certain way.
 It teaches everything from housebreaking and socialization to walking on a leash and how to best puppy-proof your place.
-The instructions are written in a clear and precise manner and are easy to understand and follow.
+The instructions are written clearly and precisely and are easy to understand and follow.

-However, it’s best for beginner dog owners because most of the information is fairly basic.
-Also, it’s not that in-depth and might be too focused on treats for some trainers.
+However, it’s best for beginner dog owners because most information is fairly basic.
+Also, it’s not in-depth and might be too focused on treats for some trainers.

 6. Lucky Dog Lessons: Train Your Dog in 7 Days